NEON

 Meanwhile, I would pai-yai back to the ranch as fast as my horse could take me, where I would whoop and yell "Rattlesnake!!" as loud as I could, until one of my parents appeared.
 Into the truck they'd jump with gun or shovel- or both, and off we'd go- me racing ahead on the horse to guide the way, and a parent bouncing across the pasture in the truck, back to where the snake was being 'held captive' by my bonnet.
 When the snake had been successfully beheaded, the poisonous head buried, and the rattles cut off for a souvenir, I would be paid my whopping 50 cents bounty.

 I still have that bonnet, packed away with other childhood memorabilia.
-Every time I see it, even all these years later, I still feel the shiver that rushes over a person when coming face to face with a rattlesnake.
+Every time I see it, even all these years later, I still feel the shiver that rushes over a person when coming face to face with an unhappy rattlesnake.

 Slaughtering Horses Makes No Cents